utags/userscripts/universal-image-uploader/README.md

 # Universal Image Uploader

-A user script that lets you paste, drag, or select images and batch-upload them to Imgur or Tikolu (selectable provider), then auto-copy the result in Markdown/HTML/BBCode/plain link.
+A user script that lets you paste, drag, or select images and batch-upload them to Imgur or Tikolu or MJJ.Today or Appinn (selectable provider), then auto-copy the result in Markdown/HTML/BBCode/plain link.
 It also integrates configurable site buttons (works with SPA pages) and keeps a local upload history for quick reuse.

 [中文版](https://github.com/utags/userscripts/blob/main/universal-image-uploader/README.zh-CN.md)